-When you’re planning to expand your brand globally, you should opt for online marketplaces that support shipping and payment options that are aligned with the preferences of shoppers in various regions.
+When you've decided that expanding your brand globally is part of your online marketplace strategy you should use one that supports shipping and payment options that are aligned with the preferences of shoppers in various regions.

 Does this mean you can't or shouldn't cater to them?
 Not at all!
 That's the beauty of using an online marketplace - the platform will define and determine where you can reach customers and what payment and shipping options are open to them.

-7) Aim To Win ‘Buy Box’ Or ‘Lightning Deal’ Status
+10. Aim to win 'Buy Box' or 'Lightning Deal' status

 Performance-based criteria include: